 - You may have more personal storage space such as an attic, garage or basement.

 - Single-family detached homes typically have larger yards compared to other property types like condos and townhomes.

 The Cons Of Owning A Single-Family Home

 - You may experience steeper payment fluctuations for homeowners insurance and property taxes.

 - You’ll be responsible for landscaping and outdoor maintenance unless homeowners association (HOA) fees cover this.

 Is Owning A Single-Family Home Right For You?

-A single-family home can be a great option if you’re a first-time home buyer planning on staying in the home long term and you want a yard for your family to enjoy.
+A single-family home can be a great option if you want increased privacy and a yard for your family to enjoy.
 You’ll be responsible for both the exterior and interior upkeep of the property.
 However, your investment in the home can pay off over time as your property increases in value and you build equity.

 Multi-Unit Or Duplex

 Multi-unit properties are homes that can have multiple living units.
 For example, a duplex is a specific kind of multi-unit home that has two units attached to each other.